android-rcs/rcsjta/DevEnv.md

 # Apply the same source code format #

 The formatting guidelines are in the file called android-formatting-rules.xml in the _eclipse_ directory.

-There are also as set of rules of how to order the imports in the file called android.importorder.
+In the same directory, there are also as set of rules of how to order the imports in the file called android.importorder.

+* Eclipse IDE

-From Eclipse and the menu Preferences/Java/Code Style/Formatter, import the file /eclipse/android-formatting from your branch.
+From the menu Preferences/Java/Code Style/Formatter, import the file /eclipse/android-formatting from your branch.

-From Eclipse and the menu Preferences/Java/Code Style/Organize Imports, import the file /eclipse/android.importorder from your branch.
+From the menu Preferences/Java/Code Style/Organize Imports, import the file /eclipse/android.importorder from your branch.

+* Android Studio IDE

+For Android Studio, please refer to the dedicated [wiki page](https://github.com/android-rcs/rcsjta/wiki/Android-studio).